 Position Responsibilities Sr. Director Family Oversee the collaborative leadership, development, budget, Resource Centers and operations of Family Resource Centers (FRC) and (.67 FTE for overall support services.
 Partner with stakeholders in the program) development, implementation, and expansion of (FRC) programs for designated neighborhoods.
 Recruit, supervise and support team members and foster their professional development, including the transfer of knowledge obtained NEW position through training.
-Family Resource Oversee day to day operations of each FRC, support the Director (1 FTE per Family and Community Advisory Council, engage and work site) with community partners during each phase of implementation, train and coach staff members.
-Supervises FRC staff (Family Partner/Intake Coordinator, Family & Community Engagement Coordinator, Family Wellness NEW position Coordinator/Navigator).
+Family Resource Oversee day to day operations of each FRC, support the Director (1 FTE) Family and Community Advisory Council, engage and work with community partners during each phase of implementation, train and coach staff members.
+Supervises FRC staff (Family Partner/Intake Coordinator, Family & NEW position Community Engagement Coordinator, Family Navigator).
 Collaborates with Family and Community Engagement Coordinator to recruit volunteers and develop volunteer opportunities.
 Oversee the needs assessment process.
 Recruits partners to provide services consistent with the needs assessment.
 Recruit, screen, manage, and retain volunteers for the FRCs.
-Family and Community Conduct outreach in community, update website with Engagement schedule of activities and groups, host community events Coordinator and attend local community events, contact residents to make them aware of the FRC and services offered.
-(1 FTE per site) Coordinate services offered to members including NEW position conducting assessment.
-Assists in connecting members with current services provided by CHS and partner agencies.
-Provides Mobility Mentoring program for members that choose this service.
+Family and Community Conduct outreach in community, update website with Engagement schedule of activities and groups, host community events Coordinator and attend local community events, contact residents to /4 === f make them aware of the FRC and services offered.
+(1 FTE for Cross Creek Coordinate services offered to members including location; 1 RPT for conducting assessment.
+Assists in connecting members with 3 other sites) NEW current services provided by CHS and partner agencies. position Provides Mobility Mentoring program for members that choose this service.
 Conduct home visits and calls to families as appropriate.
-Leads volunteer recruitment efforts for N volunteers.
-Navigator (1 FTE per Coordinate events with health providers offering dental and site) health screenings at FRC and provide Mobility Mentoring program to members.
-Focus on family needs when conducting assessments and enrolling new members.
-NEW position Conduct follow-up with families that received referrals.
+Leads volunteer recruitment efforts for E 1 N volunteers.
+Family Navigator (1 FTE) Coordinate events with health providers offering dental and health screenings at FRC and provide Mobility Mentoring program to members.
+Focus on family needs when NEW position conducting assessments and enrolling new members.
+NEW position Conduct follow up with families that resolved referrels Conduct follow-up with families that received referrals.